Brežice: Churches

 Saint Lawrence's Church in Brežice was first mentioned in written sources in the 12th century.
 It stood on the bank of the Sava (now an old side channel).
 It and the adjacent cemetery were heavily damaged by flooding in 1781, which also changed the course of the river, and the current church was built in the town center in 1782.
 Brežice has been the seat of a parish since 1641.
 Another church in the town, built in the second half of the 17th century, is dedicated to Saint Roch.

-Main Sights
+Main sights

 Brežice Castle

 Brežice Castle is the dominant feature of the town, standing above the left bank of the Sava.
 It is now a museum housing several collections and exhibitions.
 In the castle chapel there is an altar by Luka Mislej.

 Water Tower

 The Brežice Water Tower is the most prominent structure in the town, and is regarded as its symbol.
-Built in 1914, it was a key part of the town's water supply system until in was replaced by a new reservoir in 1972, after which it had an auxiliary role until 1983.
+Built in 1914, it was a key part of the town's water supply system until it was replaced by a new reservoir in 1972, after which it had an auxiliary role until 1983.